nickfargo/state/_includes/content/docs/concepts/expressions.md

 {% include examples/docs/expressions--shorthand.coffee %}
 {% endhighlight %}

+Interpreting the input supplied in this example, the `state()` invocation:

+* recognized the absence of any items whose keys are category names, and instead inferred that object literals `Formal` and `Casual` describe *states*.

+* identified `enter` as a built-in *event type* and thus treated the associated function values as listeners for `enter` events that will be emitted by the containing state.

+* inferred that functions keyed `greet`, which is not a built-in event type, were to be treated as a *method* of the containing state.

+Explicit categorization can also be mixed freely with shorthand in the same expression input, so as to resolve ambiguities in certain edge cases (for example, to create a state named `data`, or a method named `enter`).

 #### [Interpreting expression input](#concepts--expressions--interpreting-expression-input)

-Expression input provided to `state()` is interpreted according to the following rules:
+Expression input provided to `state()` is interpreted according to the following type inference rules:

 1. If an entry’s value is a typed `StateExpression` or `TransitionExpression`, interpret it as-is, using the entry’s key as its name, or, if the entry’s value is the exported `state` module itself, interpret it as an empty state whose name is the entry’s key.